 If you look up the word ‘luxury’ in the Oxford Dictionary, this is the definition you will find – “the state of great comfort or elegance, especially when involving great expense”.
 It also suggests synonyms such as “affluence”, “opulence” and “richness”.
 What it doesn't include, however, is the term “Burj Al Arab Jumeirah”.
-I found this to be surprising, because if there's anything in this world that can be unanimously recognised as an insignia of luxury, Burj Al Arab rooms Jumeirah, in Dubai.
+I found this to be surprising, because if there's anything in this world that can be unanimously recognised as an insignia of luxury, it's the Burj Al Arab rooms in Dubai.

 This flagship property of the Jumeirah Hotels is admired for its distinctive sail shape, and has almost become the official visual icon of Dubai.
 A stay in the luxurious Burj Al Arab rooms promise a larger-than-life experience and superior service that surpasses any you have had before.
 There is something for everyone on its premises – whether you are an adult couple, or a family with children; once you are inside this dreamy man-made island, you will not miss the outside world one bit.